DISP Accreditation: A Complete Guide for Defence Businesses

 IT providers play a critical role in the cybersecurity domain of DISP — often the domain where businesses have the most gaps.
 A managed IT provider with DISP experience can assist with:

-Epic IT supports Perth businesses pursuing DISP accreditation through our managed cybersecurity services and Essential Eight implementation.
-Our team understands the intersection of DISP requirements, Essential Eight, and ISM — and can help you build a security programme that satisfies all three without duplicating effort.
+Epic IT supports Perth businesses pursuing DISP accreditation through our managed cybersecurity services, Essential Eight implementation, and AI deployment and governance practice.
+Our team understands the intersection of DISP requirements, Essential Eight, ISM, and the emerging AI considerations — and can help you build a security programme that satisfies all of them without duplicating effort.

 Contact us on 1300 EPIC IT to discuss your DISP accreditation requirements and get a clear picture of where your business stands.